This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 This is the first body oil I have ever purchased.
 Normally, I would use a scrub that also has oil in it, instead of a stand-alone oil product.
 I was worried that the body oil would be too heavy and leave my skin feeling greasy.
 My worries were unfounded.
 The body oil felt nice and nourishing.

-The only downside of the product is the packaging.
+The only downside of the Necessaire body oil is the packaging.
 I love the luxurious glass bottle.
 But the dropper to dispense the product is difficult to use.
-I like that it is a dropper instead of spray, but the dropper mechanism needs to be improved.
+I like that it is a dropper instead of a spray, but the dropper mechanism needs to be improved.

 Verdict: Buy it.